-Options 3-5 are based on a jurisdictional allocation to the South Atlantic of 81% of the recommended ABC as a result of applying the current allocation formula.
+Option 3 and its sub-options apply to a jurisdictional allocation to the South Atlantic of 81.39% of the recommended ABC as a result of applying the current allocation formula.
+The sub-options are the same as under Option 2.